kubernetes-sigs/cluster-api/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: RFE: Feature enhancement request
+name: RFE Feature enhancement request
 about: Suggest an idea for this project

 ---